Multiplicative properties of Quinn spectra: Axioms

 We will write $\Cell(K)$ instead of $\Cell(K,\emptyset)$.

-It will be important for us to consider abstract isomorphisms between categories of the form $\Cell(K_1,L_1)$, $\Cell(K_2,L_2)$ (not necessarily induced by maps of pairs).
+It will be important for us to consider abstract $k$-morphisms between categories of the form $\Cell(K_1,L_1)$, $\Cell(K_2,L_2)$ (which will not be induced by maps of pairs in general).
 The motivation for the first part of the following definition is the fact that, if $f$ is a chain map which lowers degrees by $k$, then $f\circ \partial=(-1)^k\partial \circ f$.

 \begin{definition} Let $\theta:\Cell(K_1,L_1)\to\Cell(K_2,L_2)$ be a $k$-morphism.

 (i) $\theta$ is {\it incidence-compatible} if it takes incidence numbers in $\Cell(K_1,L_1)$ (see \cite[page 82]{MR516508}) to $(-1)^k$ times the corresponding incidence numbers in $\Cell(K_2,L_2)$.